Table of Contents

 However, a crisis is unfolding within.
 The proportion of foreign students in graduate STEM programs far exceeds that of American students, and the gap is increasing with each year.
 This reflects the erosion of elementary, secondary, and post-secondary education across the United States.
 Students are purposefully being dumbed down and ruined.
 The consequences are unfolding before our eyes, and there is more yet to come.

-Defected KGB agent Yuri Bezmenov, introduced in Chapter Five, described in the early 1980s how communist ideological infiltration in America was nearing completion: “Even if you start right now, here this minute, you start educating [a] new generation of Americans, it will still take you fifteen to twenty years to turn the tide of ideological perception of reality back to normalcy. …”
+KGB defector Yuri Bezmenov, introduced in Chapter Five, described in the early 1980s how communist ideological infiltration in America was nearing completion: “Even if you start right now, here this minute, you start educating [a] new generation of Americans, it will still take you fifteen to twenty years to turn the tide of ideological perception of reality back to normalcy. …”

 A third of a century has passed since Bezmenov gave his interview.
 During this period, even as we witnessed the downfall of the Soviet Union and other socialist regimes in Eastern Europe, communism’s infiltration and subversion in the West didn’t stop in the least.
 Communist elements in the West set their sights on education as a primary target.
 They took over the institution at all tiers, spread their influence in family education, and promoted their own twisted theories on education and pedagogy.

 It should be emphasized that more or less all people in the world, especially those who went to college after the 1960s, received exposure to communist influences.
 The humanities and social sciences are the worst affected.
 Most people in these fields were unknowingly indoctrinated, and only a few individuals set out to intentionally promote communist ideology.
 Here we expose communist aims, so people can identify them and distance themselves.

 1. The Specter of Communism in Western Universities

 a.
 The Severe Leftist Slant of University Faculties